Which place is cheaper, Charleston or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to New Orleans as well as Charleston.
-Most visitors come to New Orleans for the music scene and the family-friendly experiences during these months.
+Most visitors come to New Orleans for the city activities, the music scene, and the family-friendly experiences during these months.
 Additionally, the summer months attract visitors to Charleston because of the beaches, the music scene, and the family-friendly experiences.

 In July, New Orleans is generally around the same temperature as Charleston.
-Temperatures in New Orleans average around 82°F (28°C), and Charleston stays around 82°F (28°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Charleston fluctuates around 82°F (28°C).

 The sun comes out a lot this time of the year in Charleston.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the summer, New Orleans often gets less sunshine than Charleston.
 New Orleans gets 264 hours of sunny skies this time of year, while Charleston receives 293 hours of full sun.